When you walk in Tulum, you become accustomed to meeting bones.

 He tells me he misses drinking,going fishing, his wife and kids.

-He tells me he doesn’t have much advice, but his all time favorite is that ” people hang themselves in their own nooses.”
+He tells me he doesn’t have much advice, but his all time best advice is that ” people hang themselves in their own nooses.”

-He says, to me, ” You got an hour? ”
+He turns and smiles at me with good teeth, and says, ” You got an hour? ”

 Tides are capricious.